Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 ## Evaluation of BDD
 ### Collaboration
-The most obvious advantage is stated as a principle above already: The disciplines of specification and QA, which are in waterfall-based world known as being far apart from each other, collaborates directly when a team applies BDD.
+The most obvious advantage of applying BDD is stated as a principle above already: The disciplines of specification and QA, which are in waterfall-based world known as being far apart from each other, collaborate directly.
 The development department's turn is (time- and communicationwise) not between specification and QA anymore, it is now collaborating with both and helps them to collaborate with each other.
 By working together repeatedly when writing executable specification, thus by putting the behavior of the system in the focus of everyone, an ubiquitous language [@evans2004ddd, p.
 32ff] evolves naturally, which helps the team to communicate more effectively and avoids misunderstandings.
-And by having a language in place, that enables the business people to read a formal specification, the chance for misunderstandings is reduced even more.
+By having a language in place, that enables the business people to read a formal specification, the chance for misunderstandings is reduced even more.
+Moreover, by inviting QA and development to participate in the specification process, the identification with the product as a whole is increased, which influences the performance positively.
-// TODO: Dev Team is invited to business participation.
-Find out, if a deeper business understanding increases the motivation of the dev team.

 ### Business value
-The key motivation to time and money into a software is its business value.
+The key motivation to invest time and money into a software is its business value, which is the value of the automated problem solving that a software system provides.
-// TODO: Find a good general definition of business value
 BDD attempts to increase business value of a product mainly through these 3 aspects:
 1. Short feedback loops
 2. Focus on specification
 3. Quality